lucylow/Stochastic_SoundCloud/README.md

 **Why choose a RNN LSTM for Stochastic SoundCloud music generation?**
 * Music is an art of time with a temporal structure
 * Music has hierarchical structure with higher-level building blocks (phrases) made up of smaller recurrent patterns (bars)
+* Recurrent Neural Networks (RNNs) are able to capture time dependencies between inputs.
+* Mozer Eck in 2002 found that for RNN composed music composed, the “local contours made sense butthe pieces were not musically coherent” and suggested to use long short-term memory Recurrent Neural Networks (RNN LSTM) for music instead of just RNN
+* RNN LSTM designed to avoid the "rapid decay of backpropagated error",

 ![](https://github.com/lucylow/Stochastic_SoundCloud/blob/master/images/Screen%20Shot%202020-09-07%20at%202.47.15%20AM.png)